danielezappala/Test_DevScaffolding/docs/api/README.md

 ## Overview

-The test-devscaffolding backend provides a RESTful API built with FastAPI.
+The eno_inventory backend provides a RESTful API built with FastAPI.
 All API endpoints are namespaced under `/api/v1/` and return JSON responses.

 ## Base URL